From $50 to $500: The 26 Best Fashion Gifts For Every Budget

 This holiday season, we’ve found the gifts that feel great to get and even better to give.
 Shop Well-Received, our collection of editor-approved holiday gift guides, here.

 Whether you’re buying fashion presents for your entire extended family or just your nearest and dearest, you likely have a holiday shopping budget.
 Keeping that in mind, we sourced style-minded gifts for every price range.
-From a $30 bag charm (a big fashion trend!) to $300+ silk sleepwear, these fashion gift ideas will delight any fashion-loving recipient regardless of the number on the tag.
+From a $30 bag charm (a major trend this year!) to $300+ silk sleepwear, these gift ideas will delight any fashion-loving recipient regardless of the number on the tag.

-We’ve included a range of chic accessories (see: trendy sneakers and statement earrings) and winter clothing (including pieces from some of this fall’s most exciting designer collaborations), as well as unexpected, fashion-forward homeware (like coffee table books and quirky vases).
+We’ve included a range of coveted accessories (see: trendy sneakers and statement earrings) and winter clothing (including some of the season’s most exciting designer collaborations).
+Plus, unexpected and super-aesthetic homeware (like coffee table books and quirky vases).

-So whether you’re looking for under-$50 gifts for all your friends and coworkers or to splurge on a luxury gift for that special someone, start shopping and ticking people off your list here.
+So whether you’re looking for under-$50 gifts for friends and coworkers or ready to splurge on a luxury gift for that special someone, start shopping and ticking people off your gifting list here.

 Whether you’re buying fashion presents for your entire extended family or just your nearest and dearest, you likely have a holiday shopping budget.
 Keeping that in mind, we sourced style-minded gifts for every price range.
-From a $30 bag charm (a big fashion trend!) to $300+ silk sleepwear, these fashion gift ideas will delight any fashion-loving recipient regardless of the number on the tag.
+From a $30 bag charm (a major trend this year!) to $300+ silk sleepwear, these gift ideas will delight any fashion-loving recipient regardless of the number on the tag.

-We’ve included a range of chic accessories (see: trendy sneakers and statement earrings) and winter clothing (including pieces from some of this fall’s most exciting designer collaborations), as well as unexpected, fashion-forward homeware (like coffee table books and quirky vases).
+We’ve included a range of coveted accessories (see: trendy sneakers and statement earrings) and winter clothing (including some of the season’s most exciting designer collaborations).
+Plus, unexpected and super-aesthetic homeware (like coffee table books and quirky vases).

-So whether you’re looking for under-$50 gifts for all your friends and coworkers or to splurge on a luxury gift for that special someone, start shopping and ticking people off your list here.
+So whether you’re looking for under-$50 gifts for friends and coworkers or ready to splurge on a luxury gift for that special someone, start shopping and ticking people off your gifting list here.

 AdvertisementADVERTISEMENT